Latest Employment Law Articles

 - Set up an appeal hearing if they do wish to contest the issue

 If this procedure is not followed properly, then it may be the case that the employer is in breach of the law, and the dismissed employee may be able to make a claim against them.

 If you believe that you have been unfairly accused of gross misconduct, you should consider trying our Instant Law Line service.
-Our service offers unlimited and instant legal advice over the phone, for only £7.99 a month.
+Our service offers instant legal advice over the phone, from only £7.99 a month.